alephthoughts/alephthoughts.github.io/_posts/2019-06-15-jupyterNB.md

 `jupyter nbextension enable --py hide_code`
 `jupyter serverextension enable --py hide_code`

-You can export your notebooks to desired format using the following commands:
+You can export your notebooks to desired format using the following commands:<br>
 To HTML <br>
 `jupyter nbconvert --to hide_code_html notebook_to_convert.ipynb`<br>
 To PDF <br>